Saying “Thank You” in Biblical Hebrew

 2 Samuel 16:4 Then the king said to Ziba, “Behold, all that belonged to Mephibosheth is now yours.”
 And Ziba said, “I bow.
 Let me find favour in your eyes, O my lord the king.”

-The expression “to find favour in someone’s eyes” means to be pleasing to that person.
-Sometimes, it was used in response to kindness by employing in the jussive mood, “Let me find” (אֶמְצָא).
-The idea seems to be that an ideal response to kindness involves a desire to please the person who has shown kindness.
+In each of these examples, the jussive mood is used, “Let me find” (אֶמְצָא).
+The idea seems to be that when kindness is shown, an appropriate response is a desire to please the person who has shown kindness.